 Q: What research is performed at the observatories?

 A: There are 13 observatories, and they can be classified by the part of the electromagnetic spectrum they view, into 4 different types (optical, infrared, submillimeter and radio).
 They may be doing multiple different projects in a particular night, depending on the time, weather and other requirements of the astronomers who they're working for.
 For any particular observatory, you can go to their website to see the kinds of research they're doing and have done.

-Q: Is there a place on the way to the summit to watch sunset?
+Q: Is there a location on the way to the summit to watch sunset?

 A: No, there is no place along the summit road that will allow you to watch the sunset other than the summit area itself.

 Q: Can I go to the summit?